Asherah pole: References from the Hebrew Bible

 Asherim are mentioned in the Hebrew Bible in the books of Exodus, Deuteronomy, Judges, the Books of Kings, the second Book of Chronicles, and the books of Isaiah, Jeremiah, and Micah.
 The term often appears as merely אשרה, (Asherah) referred to as "groves" in the King James Version, which follows the Septuagint rendering ἄλσος, pl. ἄλση alsē, and the Vulgate lucus, and "poles" in the New Revised Standard Version; no word that may be translated as "poles" appears in the text.
 Scholars have indicated that the plural use of the term provides ample evidence that reference is being made to objects of worship rather than a transcendent figure.

 The Hebrew Bible suggests that the poles were made of wood.
 In the sixth chapter of the Book of Judges, God is recorded as instructing the shophet Gideon to cut down an Asherah pole that was next to an altar to Baal.
 The wood was to be used for a burnt offering.

 Deuteronomy 16:21 states that Yahweh hated Asherim: "You shall not set up a sacred post—any kind of pole beside the altar of your God יהוה (the Tetragrammaton) that you may make—or erect a stone pillar; for such your God יהוה detests."
 That Asherim were not always living trees is shown in 1 Kings 14:23: "They too built for themselves shrines, pillars, and sacred posts on every high hill and under every leafy tree[.]"
 However, the record indicates that the Israelites often departed from this ideal.
 For example, King Manasseh of Judah placed an Asherah pole in Solomon's Temple (2 Kings 21:7).
 King Josiah's reforms in the late 7th century BC included the destruction of many Asherah poles (2 Kings 23:14).

 Exodus 34:13 states: "Break down their altars, smash their sacred stones and cut down their Asherim [Asherah poles]."

 Asherah poles in biblical archaeology

 Biblical archaeologists have suggested that until the 6th century BC the Israelite peoples had household shrines, or at least figurines, of Asherah, which are strikingly common in the archaeological remains.
-Thus, the pro-Yahwist prophets and priests were the "innovators" whilst Asherah worshippers were the "traditionalists".

 Joan E. Taylor suggests the temple menorah’s iconography can be traced to representations of a sacred tree, possibly “based on the form of an asherah, perhaps one associated in particular with Bethel.”
 However, Rachel Hachlili finds this hypothesis unlikely.

 Raphael Patai identified the pillar figurines with Asherah in The Hebrew Goddess.